 D. The DSC/ARC may select among equally effective accommodations, adjustments, and/or auxiliary aids and services.
 The DSC/ARC may also deny a request for accommodations, academic adjustments, and/or auxiliary aides and services if the documentation demonstrates that the request is not necessary, justified or documented.
 In addition, with the applicant student’s permission, the DSC/ARC may consult the student’s healthcare provider(s), if needed, to reach a decision regarding the accommodation request.

-F. If a request is deemed unreasonable or if the application is deferred, the DSC/ARC will communicate with the campus president and dean to explain the reason for deferral or ineligibility within 10 business days of receiving the Request for Adjustment(s)/Accommodation(s) (including Student Self-Report).
-A letter will be sent to the student, campus president, and dean outlining the rationale.
-The student is also free to contact the campus president and dean to set up a meeting with the DSC/ARC in order to work collaboratively towards a reasonable solution.
+F. If a request is deemed unreasonable or if the application is deferred, the DSC/ARC will communicate with the campus president and dean to explain the reason for deferral or ineligibility within 10 business days of receiving the Request for Adjustment(s)/Accommodation(s) (including Student Self-Report.
+The student is also free to contact the campus president and dean to set up a meeting with the DSC in order to work collaboratively towards a reasonable solution.

 G. When a qualified student is determined eligible to receive accommodations or adjustments, an Academic Access Letter will be sent to the student, campus president, and dean.
-It is the dean’s or campus president’s responsibility, as well as the student’s responsibility, to meet and discuss the approved reasonable accommodations with each instructor of record.
+It is the student’s responsibility, to meet and discuss the approved reasonable accommodations with each new instructor of record and dean throughout the student’s academic career.
 Accommodations will not be initiated prior to this meeting.
 Such adjustments/ accommodations will be documented on the Approved Course Adjustments/Accommodations form.
-This two-way meeting will occur prior to the beginning of each term; if that takes place, a new approval form will be completed with the forthcoming instructor of record.

 Mrs. Percy and Mr. Williams believed in me.
 They were more than instructors, they tried to get to know you as a person and tried to understand your goals so they could push you towards them.
 And Mrs. Crawford from student services helped me find a job before I even graduated.
 She was dedicated to my overall success.